Inverted Elastomeric Membrane (Condo Buildings)

 Over the past twenty years, the choices offered have become much more diverse in terms of roof coverings.
 To find your bearings, first of all, there are two categories: roofing for sloped roofs and flat roofs.
 We have already discussed previously the essential role played by the roof.

 Conventionally, for roofs with a steep slope, there is a cover asphalt shingle or sheet steel (Canadian roof).
 On the other hand, roofs with a slight slope are often covered with an asphalt and gravel membrane.

 In general, large buildings (concrete or steel) such as condominium buildings or commercial and industrial buildings have flat roofs with asphalt and gravel surfaces or, for some, an inverted membrane such as Hydrotech membrane.
-The inverted roof designates the flat roof whose sealing is placed on the support and whose insulation is placed on the waterproofing.
-We also find the EPDM and TPO membrane.
+The inverted roof designates the flat roof whose waterproofing is placed on the support and whose insulation is placed on the waterproofing.
+There is also the EPDM and TPO membrane.

 Asphalt and gravel or elastomer coating

 Very popular for a long time, the membrane asphalt and gravel still has a significant disadvantage, namely a relatively short life in case of lack of regular maintenance on an annual basis.
 In fact, in recent years, the life of this type of membrane has decreased significantly, in some cases, because of poorer asphalt quality.

 For many years now, elastomeric roofing (modified bitumen) has been replacing, more and more, asphalt and gravel roofing, because the elastomeric membrane has a longer life than the latter.
 In addition, this elastomeric membrane requires little maintenance work.